Is there a difference in the way nausea feels when it’s caused by cancer vs. IBS?

 Colon Cancer Nausea vs. IBS

-“Colon cancer related nausea versus IBS related nausea needs to be considered in regards to whether ‘alarm’ symptoms are present,” says Franjo Vladic, MD, a board certified gastroenterologist with Center for Digestive Health and Endoscopy Center in Ohio, whom I consulted with for this article.
+“Colon cancer related nausea versus IBS related nausea needs to be considered in regards to whether ‘alarm’ symptoms are present,” says Franjo Vladic, MD, a board certified gastroenterologist with Center for Digestive Health and Endoscopy Center in Ohio.

 “Alarm symptoms are present in organic pathology conditions causing nausea like colon cancer, and should be addressed with a medical professional,” continues Dr. Vladic.

 “Alarm symptoms are absent in IBS related nausea symptoms.”

 The following are alarm symptoms, but keep in mind that if you have some of these, this doesn’t mean you necessarily have a malignant tumor.